Cameron762/deep-learning-challenge/README.md

 # deep-learning-challenge

 ## Overview
 #### This analysis is being conducted on behalf of the non-profit organization Alphabet Soup.
 This is to be used as a tool to find applicants with the best chance of being successful in their business ventures.
-By training this machine learning model with the metadata provided, we are better able to provide insight into which business types have been successful in order to predict what new business models might have similar performance.
+By training this machine learning model with the metadata provided, we are better able to provide insight into which business types have been successful in the past in order to predict what new business models might have similar performance.

 ## Results
 - ### The target variable for this model: